ProCLIP: Progressive Vision-Language Alignment via LLM-based Embedder: Experiments

-{\textbf{Multilingual Cross-Modal Retrieval.}} Benefiting from the LLM-based embedder, ProCLIP facilitates multilingual capabilities.
-As illustrated in Fig.~\ref{fig:retrieval_combined}, we compare the cross-lingual retrieval performance between LLM2CLIP and ProCLIP on the XM3600 benchmark~\citep{thapliyal2022crossmodal}.
-Experiment results demonstrate that our approach achieves superior multilingual performance.
-This enhancement is attributed to the improved alignment between the CLIP image encoder and the LLM-based embedder.
+{\textbf{Multilingual cross-modal Retrieval.}} Leveraging the LLM-based embedder, \modelnm\ exhibits robust multilingual capabilities.
+As illustrated in Fig.~\ref{fig:retrieval_combined}, \modelnm\ consistently outperforms LLM2CLIP on the XM3600 benchmark~\citep{thapliyal2022crossmodal} across various languages.
+This superiority is primarily attributed to our progressive alignment strategy, which more effectively bridges the semantic gap between the CLIP image encoder and the multilingual LLM space while preserving pretrained visual priors.

-{\textbf{Zero-Shot Classification.}} In Tab.~\ref{tab:classification}, we present the zero-shot classification performance on 11 downstream tasks across different data and model scales.
-We observe that LLM2CLIP significantly compromises the original generalization ability of CLIP.
-Even when utilizing 30M data points, compared to CLIP's ViT-B/32, ViT-B/16, and ViT-L/14, the average performance declines by 16.2\%, 15.3\%, and 18.2\%, respectively.
-Compared to LLM2CLIP, our proposed \modelnm\ method achieves significant performance improvements across all experimental conditions.
-Particularly, with a dataset of 30M samples, \modelnm\ enhances the average performance by approximately 10\%-13.5\%.
-This notable improvement is primarily attributed to two factors: 1) The representation inheritance process allows the LLM embedder to inherit some knowledge from the original CLIP text encoder.
-2) During the contrastive tuning phase, the introduction of a distillation loss as regularization helps to mitigate the forgetting of knowledge throughout the learning process.
+{\textbf{Zero-Shot Classification.}} Tab.~\ref{tab:classification} summarizes zero-shot classification performance across 11 downstream tasks.
+We observe that LLM2CLIP severely compromises CLIP's inherent generalization, with average performance dropping by 16.2\% (ViT-B/32), 15.3\% (ViT-B/16), and 18.2\% (ViT-L/14) even when trained on 30M samples.
+In contrast, \modelnm consistently achieves substantial improvements over LLM2CLIP across all configurations, yielding a 10.0\%--13.5\% average gain on the 30M dataset.
+This superiority stems from the well-crafted alignment curriculum of \modelnm, which leverages pretrained knowledge to achieve more effective and robust cross-modal alignment.